Winegrowing

 Diversity of terroirs and grape varieties

-Bordeaux: prestige personified
+Bordeaux: prestige embodied

 Burgundy: the elegance of Pinot Noir and Chardonnay